roytang/blog/collections/sketchbook/sketches/2016/06/BG8-ZYPsoDy/index.md

 - sketchdaily
 - instacomments
 - '2016'
+title: 'Professor Layton and His Top Hat and Luke and the Case of the Poorly Drawn Hands '
 ---

 Professor Layton and His Top Hat and Luke and the Case of the Poorly Drawn Hands #sketchdaily